MrRefactoring/jira.js/README.md

 ##### Email and API Token

-To create an API Token, use this link: [https://id.atlassian.com/manage-profile/security/api-tokens](https://id.atlassian.com/manage-profile/security/api-tokens)
+To create an API Token, use this link: <a href="https://id.atlassian.com/manage-profile/security/api-tokens" target="_blank" rel="noopener noreferrer">https://id.atlassian.com/manage-profile/security/api-tokens</a>

 Example of usage